fickas/crab_project/PROGRESS.md

 This is more crab-damage-dense than a real marsh — which is the point: ensure the model sees enough examples of each class to learn it, since real-data scarcity is something we can't control.

-**Why the spatial split needs care on synthetic data.** Our anti-leakage train/val/test split assigns whole 100 m blocks to each set (to prevent train/val patches from spatially overlapping).
-On real marsh imagery hundreds of meters across this is fine.
+**Why the spatial split needs care on synthetic data.** Our anti-leakage train/val/test split assigns entire 100 m blocks to each set (to prevent train/val patches from overlapping spatially).
+On real marsh imagery, hundreds of meters across, this is fine.
 On synthetic data, the small extents (30-60 m) yield very few blocks at 100 m, so the split often produces empty val or test sets.
 We address this by using `BLOCK_SIZE_M=3` (synthetic Model 1) or `BLOCK_SIZE_M=15` (synthetic Model 2), which still maintains spatial separation but produces 100+ blocks per dataset.
 The `EXTENT_M // 10` heuristic falls out of this and recovers `BLOCK_SIZE_M=100` for real-data extents automatically.

 ### 3. Derived Band Library

 The model takes a configurable list of input bands — the panchromatic image alone is informative, but pairing it with derived bands gives the network access to physical signals (vegetation health, surface roughness, channel proximity) that are otherwise hard to learn from raw pixel values.
 We've implemented 14+ derived bands across four categories, each with an `ensure_*` wrapper that handles caching and dependency ordering.

+Note that it may seem intuitive to add most or all of these bands into each image given to model 1, i.e., each image contains 14 bands of information.
+Isn't more information better?
+In general, no. In practice, 3 bands and perhaps a few more are typically the sweet spot.
+The challenge is to find the smallest subset of the bands that yields the best results.
+Below are the bands that are being considered.

 **Spectral indices** (computed from the pansharpened MS at 1 cm).
 These transform the 5 raw multispectral bands into single-channel rasters that respond to specific properties of the surface: